LCGR3/MSc-Data-Science-and-Machine-Learning/README.md

-# MSc-Data-Science-and-Machine-Learning
+# UCL MSc-Data-Science-and-Machine-Learning

-This is the repository containing the accompanying code for the MSc-Data-Science-and-Machine-Learning Thesis:
+This is the repository containing the accompanying code for the MSc Data Science and Machine Learning Thesis at UCL:

 (COVER PAGE)